pmoghaddam/blmp-webapp/README.md

 * Understand how to keep socket.io as separate file? (prevent large JS files)
 * Utilize CryptoJS (AES-256 bit)
 * Prevent XSS (security attacks)

+## Tasks - Lower Priority
+* Rename all files to match what they do.
+Very confusing right now!

 ## Big Picture
 * Have application start on access